Juho Pirinen

 Juho Pirinen (born 2 November 1995) is a Finnish ice dancer.
-With his current partner, Yuka Orihara, he is the 2019–20 Finnish national champion and a four-time Finnish national silver medalist (2021–25).
+With his current partner, Yuka Orihara, he is the 2019–20 Finnish national champion and a five-time Finnish national silver medalist (2022–26).

 With former partner Monica Lindfors, he is the 2017 Finnish national junior champion and the 2018 Finnish national bronze medalist.

 Personal life

 Pirinen was born on November 2, 1995 in Lappeenranta, Finland.
 In addition to figure skating, he enjoys photography and hiking.